ssj-gz/Competitive-Programming/my-own-problems/counters-on-a-tree/markdown/problem-statement.md

 1. Take the Counter in node $3$ and move it to node $2$; or
 1. Take the Counter in node $3$ and move it to node $1$.

-If she does the latter, then at the end of her move, all Counters will be in node $R=1$, meaning that Bob will not be able to make a move on his turn, leaving Alice the winner: since she is playing optimally, she does precisely that :)
+If she does the latter, then at the end of her move, all Counters will be in node $R=1$, meaning that Bob will not be able to make a move on his turn, leaving Alice the winner: since she is playing perfectly, she does precisely that :)

 For $R = 2$: